aktcope4066/semGroup18/use-cases/usecase02.md

 ### Success End Condition

-*A report is generated for the user.*
+*A report is generated for the Global Studies Researcher.*

 ### Failed End Condition